Hypnotherapy for Overcoming Phobias

 - There are co-occurring disorders: major depression, PTSD, substance misuse, or suicidal ideation.

-If the phobia is part of a broader anxiety disorder or shows limited response to initial intervention, a multidisciplinary approach (psychiatry, psychology, medical evaluation) is warranted.
+If the phobia is part of a broader anxiety disorder, a multidisciplinary approach is needed.
+If it responds poorly to early treatment, use psychiatry, psychology, and medical evaluation.

 Conclusion